pyro-kinetics/pyrokinetics/docs/joss/paper.md

 allowing for a range of analyses from simple parameter scans to using thousands of linear gyrokinetic runs to develop Gaussian process regression models of the linear properties of electromagnetic turbulence [@hornsby:2023].
-Pyrokinetics also maintains compatibility with IMAS, a community wide standard for data format [@imbeaux:2015], allowing for further interfacing with the whole fusion community and the potential to develop a global gyrokinetic database.
+Pyrokinetics also maintains compatibility with IMAS, a community-wide standard data schema [@imbeaux:2015], allowing for further interfacing with the whole fusion community and the potential to develop a global gyrokinetic database.